eXPerience83/DKNCloud-HAS/README.md

 The integration retrieves your installations and devices, and creates:
 - A **climate entity** for each device (allowing control of power, HVAC mode, target temperature, and fan speed).
 - A **sensor entity** for the temperature probe (`local_temp`), which Home Assistant will record historically.
+- A **switch entity** for device power control.

-When you interact with the climate entity, the integration sends the corresponding events (P1, P2, P7, P8, and fan speed commands P3/P4) to the API.
+When you interact with these entities, the integration sends the corresponding events (P1, P2, P7, P8, and fan speed commands P3/P4) to the API.
 The sensor entity updates based on the device’s reported temperature.

 ## API Examples

-For further testing, refer to the file `info.md` for detailed information and example curl commands.
+For further testing, please refer to the `info.md` file for detailed information and example curl commands (using generic placeholders for sensitive data).

 ## License